Chinchillas don’t take baths.

 Most chinchillas will play in their dust bowls for 5 to 10 minutes at a time.
 Never just leave the dust bowl in the enclosure permanently.
 Your pet might think it is a litter box and use it for voiding.

+How often do chinchillas need dust baths?
 Limit your chinchilla’s dust baths to 2 or 3 times a week.
+4 is hot or humid climates.
 Any more could dry out your pet’s skin, ears, and fur excessively.
 Learn more in our article on how to give a chinchilla a dust bath.

 You can mostly reuse chinchilla dust baths three to four times but you must discard it if it appears wet, clumpy, or dirty.